-With U.S. home values rising, the cash-out refinance has returned,¬†marking the start of the end of the "underwater refinance" era.
+With U.S. home values rising and mortgage rates low, the cash-out refinance has returned.
+It’s marked the beginning of the end of the “underwater refinance” era.

 An underwater refinance is a refinance for a homeowner whose loan size is bigger than what their home is worth.